How do I get started?

 • You were honorably discharged from active duty for a service-connected disability and you served 30 continuous days after September 10, 2001;

-• You are a dependent eligible for transfer of Entitlement under the Post-9/11 GI Bill based on a veteran’s service under the eligibility criteria listed above.
+• You are a dependent eligible for transfer of Entitlement under the Post-9/11 veterans’ benefits based on a veteran’s service under the eligibility criteria listed above.

-I am eligible for the GI Bill/VA Benefits.
+I am eligible for the veterans’ benefits/VA Benefits.
 How can I start receiving those benefits?

 To begin utilizing these benefits, you must first complete certain VA paperwork before enrolling in classes.
 Please click on the applicable benefit listed below and follow the guide provided:

-• Chapter 30: Montgomery GI Bill (Active Duty)
+- Chapter 30: Montgomery veterans’ benefits (Active Duty)

-• Chapter 1606: Montgomery GI Bill (Selected Reserves)
+- Chapter 1606: Montgomery veterans’ benefits (Selected Reserves)

 Who can I contact with more questions?

-Kerr Smith, Military and Veterans Affairs Certifying Officer
+Kerr Smith, Director of Military and Veterans Affairs

 215.489.2914 or Kerr.Smith@delval.edu